R. Dawson Malone

 - Association and Condominium disputes

 - Insurance Law

 - Costs & Recoveries

-With fortitude of steel and heart of melting gold, R. Dawson Malone knows firsthand what it is like to be at the mercy of someone whose power is greater than yours.
-Today, the man who grew up despising victimization uses his legal expertise to ensure that others are not and dedicates his practice to protecting clients’ rights regardless of the individual’s position in life and whether those rights are threatened in a private, political or corporate matter.
+With fortitude of steel and a heart of melting gold, R. Dawson Malone knows firsthand what it is like to be at the mercy of someone whose power is greater than yours.
+Today, the man who grew up despising victimization uses his legal expertise to ensure that others are not and dedicates his practice to protecting clients’ rights regardless of the individual’s position in life and whether those rights are threatened in a private, political, or corporate matter.

 “From a teen, I chose to go into law because I felt that lawyers were most in control.
 They were the ones who knew their rights and appeared to be the ones best able to defend themselves,” says Mr. Malone, whose work in civil rights is so impressive that he is one of the youngest attorneys ever to have been invited to address the Privy Council, the highest court in the Commonwealth.
-He also experienced in defence work having been successful in defending complex commercial matters particularly in the banking industry and business arena.
+He is also experienced in defense work having been successful in defending complex commercial matters particularly in the banking industry and business arena.

 “I grew up with a constant fear of failure,” says the man who overcame odds that would have destroyed many a person of lesser character.
 Hard-working from the time he was tall enough to reach a store counter, he never shied away from long hours or hard labour and to this day his lights are often the last ones still burning at Callenders, Freeport.
 These qualities are some of the reasons why in 2022 Mr. Malone has now become the Managing Partner for the Nassau office.